bbauska/CSS-Notes4Pros/README.md

 > [[:last-of-type]](https://www.w3.org/TR/css3-selectors/#last-of-type-pseudo)
 > its parent.
 This may or may not be the last-child.
 >
-> Used in conjunction with the \@page rule, this selects all the left
+> Used in conjunction with the &commat;page rule, this selects all the left
 >
 > [[:left]](http://tympanus.net/codrops/css_reference/left_pseudo-class/)
 >
 > pages in a printed document.

 [[:link](https://www.w3.org/TR/css3-selectors/#the-link-pseudo-classes-link-and-visited)]
-Applies to any links which haven\'t been visited by the user.
+Applies to any links which haven&apos;t been visited by the user.

 > Applies to all elements which **do not** match the value passed to

   -------------------------------------------------------------------------
-  not      \(p\) or :          not      (   .class-name
+  not      &lpar;p&rpar; or :          not      (   .class-name
   -------- ------------------- -------- --- -------------------------------

   -------------------------------------------------------------------------